Does Hydrogen Water Really Work? What the Science Actually Says

 FAQ

-Q: How much should I drink per day?
-A: Studies used 0.5-2 liters daily.
-Start with one bottle or pitcher per day and see how you feel.
-More isn’t necessarily better.
+How much should I drink per day?
+Studies used 0.5-2 liters daily.
+Start with one pitcher or 2-3 bottles per day and see how you feel.
+More isn’t necessarily better, since your body clears excess hydrogen through exhalation.

-Q: Is there any harm to drinking hydrogen water?
-A: Not that the research has found.
-It’s water with dissolved hydrogen gas.
-No toxicity has been documented, even in long-term studies.
+Is there any harm to drinking hydrogen water?
+Not that any research has found.
+Hydrogen gas is non-toxic.
+No adverse effects have been documented, even in long-term studies.
 The worst-case scenario is you spend money on something that doesn’t help you personally.

 WaterTechReview earns commissions from qualifying purchases through the links above.
 This doesn’t influence our ratings or recommendations.
-See how we test at /methodology/.
+How we test →